9 Hypothesis testing

 In hypothesis testing, rather than providing an estimate of the parameter we’re studying, we provide a probability that serves as evidence supporting or contradicting a specific hypothesis.
 The hypothesis usually involves whether a parameter is different from a predetermined value (often 0).

-Take for instance the previously used example with colored beads.
-We might not care about the exact proportion of blue beads, but instead ask: Are there more blue beads than red ones?
+Take, for instance, the previously used example with colored beads.
+We might not be concerned about the exact proportion of blue beads, but instead ask: Are there more blue beads than red ones?
 This could be rephrased as asking if the proportion of blue beads is more than 0.5.

-We will see more examples of hypothesis testing in Chapter Chapter 16.
+We will see more examples of hypothesis testing in Chapter 17.

 9.1 p-values